Table of Contents

 How Color Affects Mood and Emotions

-These colors are typically characterized by their darkness, muteness, and neutrality.
-In Western cultures, black is commonly associated with mourning, while in some East Asian countries, white is symbolic of grief and mourning.
+These colors are often defined by their dark, muted, and neutral tones.
+In Western cultures, black is traditionally linked to mourning, whereas in several East Asian cultures, white represents grief and is worn during times of mourning.

 When seeking a relaxing atmosphere, these cool colors and cool-toned pastels are ideal choices.
 Additionally, neutral tones like white and gray contribute to a sense of tranquility.

-These colors are highly intense, which can energize emotions.
-Their bold and eye-catching nature makes them stand out from their surroundings, creating a vibrant and energetic impact on people.
+These colors are considered to be very intense, which can energize emotions.
+Their eye-catching and bold nature makes them stand out from their surroundings, and creates a vibrant and invigorating response in people.

 Factors that Affect Colors and Mental Health

-3. The background against which an object is viewed can affect the perception of its color.
+- The background against which a color is viewed can influence its perceived shade and tone.

-5. Visual arts and design can impact mental health functioning through the use of colors.
+- Visual arts and design can influence mental health through strategic use of color.

 How Color Therapy Benefits Mental Health